imcbee/GA-SEI725-Project-2---Medium/README.md

 * Importing a picture from a local machine storage would be a better user experience or story if the user's desired picture was not readily available online.
 This could be added on the article create route form.
 * Adding the user's other social media on the blog post would be easily achieve in modifying the user's schema to accept a URL link of their socia media accounts (i.e. Linkedin, Twitter, Facebook).
 * Allowing for sub-comments on the comment section for the author or other users to dialog with each other would increase interactivity.
 This would require an embedded property for reviews schema that would take multiple comments.
+* Resize article images to fixed height and width.
+* Complete the stretch goal of making all pages responsive using media query.
+* Refactor code to be dry.

 ## Support:
 Please contact one of the following emails below for questions on support:
 imcbee@terpmail.umd.edu\
-next email\
-next email\
+Lottc0527@gmail.com\
+nsikak@sparknerds.io\

 ## Contributions:
 ### Ian McBee
-* Backend Development and Front-End Development
+* Backend Development Lead and Front-End Development

 ### Nsikak Udoh
+* Front-End Development, Design Lead and some Back-End Development

 ### Corey Lott
-* Backend and Front-End Development
+* Front-End Development and some Back-End Development

 Thank you all GA instructors, GA fellows and friends for your help, advice and directions in this project!!